 Museum Open for Great Backyard Bird Count

-• Learn to ID birds — what do we look / listen for?
+- Learn to ID birds — what do we look or listen for?

-• Find out more about –and record observations for–this great citizen science project!
+- Find out more about and record observations for this great community science project.

 We’re open from 10-4 on Saturday for the GBBC